 P.O.
 Box 685 Dearborn, MI 48126-0685

 Human rights violations: environmental degradation, climate change, fueling wars for oil

 The US oil addiction has prompted the US government to cozy up to human rights violating governments such as that of Saudi Arabia.
 It has pushed indigenous people off their land and destroyed hundreds of thousands of acres of rainforests, which are home to half the planet and animal species on the planet.
 It has fueled wars for oil, such as the war in Iraq, which has so far caused the deaths of more than 2,100 US troops and an estimated 27,000 to 100,000 Iraqis.

-It has polluted cities, endangering the health of millions of people who live in high-ozone communities and leading to hundreds of thousands of cases of childhood asthma.
-And, by being a major contributor to global warming, has increased the likelihood of extreme weather events like Hurricane Katrina, which killed at least 1,289 people.
-Ford is also in last place when it comes to vehicle greenhouse gas emissions.
+Every year since 1999, the US Environmental Protection Agency has ranked Ford cars, trucks and SUVs as having the worst overall fuel economy of any American automaker.
+Ford's current car and truck fleet has a lower average fuel efficiency than the original Ford Model-T. Ford is also in last place when it comes to vehicle greenhouse gas emissions.
 According to a recent report by the Union of Concerned Scientists, Ford has "the absolute worst heat-trapping gas emissions performance of all the Big Six automakers."
 In fact, if Ford were a country, it would be the 10th largest global warming polluter worldwide, behind Italy.
 Amazingly, despite the company's recent greenwashing PR campaign, its record has actually worsened.

 According to Ford's own sustainability report, between 2003 and 2004, the company's US fleet-wide fuel economy decreased and its CO2 emissions went up.
 Ford is also lobbying to prevent the U.S. and state governments from improving the situation: the company has lobbied against lawmakers' efforts to increase fuel economy standards at the national level and is also involved in a lawsuit against California‚Äôs fuel economy standards.